Mantan Messes Up

-Mantan Messes Up is a film produced in 1946 in the United States.
+Mantan Messes Up is a 1946 film produced in the United States.
 It stars Mantan Moreland.
-Sam Newfield directed.
+The film was directed by Sam Newfield.
 The film was produced by Lucky Star Production Company.
 It was advertised as having an "All Colored Cast".
 The Museum of the Moving Image has a still from the film.

 Appearances in the film by Lena Horne and Nina Mae McKinney may have been clipped from am earlier film released by Toddy Pictures.